 Veja Sneaker Pros and Cons

-- Sizing Variation: Although all my Veja shoes have run true to size for me, I know that many find that sizing varies by shoe style.
-This can be a major pain, especially if you’re shopping online.
+- Sizing Variation: Although I get my true size, I know many find sizing variation.
+This can be a pain if you’re shopping online.

 Are Veja Sneakers Worth It?